History and Purpose of the West Semitic Research Project

 The West Semitic Research Project on the World Wide Web

-The World Wide Web site of the West Semitic Research Project has been made possible by a grant from The Annenberg Center for Communication at the University of Southern California with a view to furthering both educational and scholarly goals.
+The web site of the West Semitic Research Project was made possible by a grant from The Annenberg Center for Communication at the University of Southern California with a view to furthering both educational and scholarly goals.

 We want to use the site to educate people about inscriptions from the ancient Near East, particularly those that relate to the Bible.
 For this part of the site we have included images, commentary, and, in some cases, translations of texts.

 The work of the West Semitic Research Project is ongoing and always changing.
 We welcome your questions and suggestions and hope you find our site both useful and interesting.
 If you would like more information, please email us at firstname.lastname@example.org.
 For on-line articles about our work, see Publicity.